OGMalin/Binaries/README.md

 ## MaiaPersonality
 A try to create Maia personalities ranging from 925 to 2250 Elo.

+It uses weight files from: https://maiachess.com/ and the engine from https://lczero.org/.
+All put together by MoveDelay.

 Download the file and exstract it to its own folder.
 Then install the engines as you usually do in your chess program.
 There should be 54 personalities in total.
 Take a look at Rating.txt inside the zip file to check out the rating.
+I have tested it on Hiarcs and Fritz.
+In Hiarcs, you can play rated games and Hiarcs will show your rating.
+In Fritz, you have to install it as a normal engine and play at full strength.
+Fritz's ratingsystem will not use the engine while playing rated games.